Special Beginnings Maternity Center

 The new mom and a guest of her choice are also invited to enjoy a “Special Celebration Meal.”
 You can choose from two succulent entrees (Surf & Turf or Fried Shrimp Platter), side items, beverages and desserts.
 Your meal will be served to you in the privacy of your LDRP suite.
 This is just another way we want to say “Congratulations!”
 Please ask your nurse for more information.

 When you and your baby leave our care, you won’t go home empty-handed.
-You’ll receive an assortment of gift packs, mother and baby skin care products, a diaper bag, a souvenir birth certificate, and educational materials on topics like breastfeeding, nutrition and baby care.
+You’ll receive an assortment of gift packs, mother and baby skin care products, a souvenir birth certificate, and educational materials on topics like breastfeeding, nutrition and baby care.